kensanata/just-halberds/Knives.md

 dreamlands, maybe she had a long love affair with Orpheus himself which ended in opium-fueled nightmare battles and charms and counter charms.
 And finally she left, retired to this place, started weaving a net of plants and charms.
-This would be something to discover.
-What would be the little secrets along the way?
-Orpheus’ ring.
-Also a great treasure that somebody might want to steal – a new secret society, perhaps?
-Books of nightmares and curses, dreamland violence.
+What would be the little secrets to discover along the way?
+No-go zones around the house → dream hounds → trails to the shadow lands → Orpheus’ ring.

+The ring is also a great treasure that somebody might want to steal – a new secret society, perhaps?
+The Great Association Joy and Happiness, agents of free love, no rulers, drunken revelry and fairy.
+The ring grants them a favour by Lady Butterflies, ruler of Change and Transformation.

+Another thing to find: books of nightmares and curses, dreamland violence.
 Those books might be there for Adalric to discover, to ask Ulrike about them, to see her mien freeze and hear her speak in the fell voice of Cold Charm…

 Claudia is throwing out words without knowing what they mean, but it’ll be easy to add more words later, once she knows that the players